Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 The Software Update screen shows you details of the iOS update available for your iPad, including the size of the latest version available.

 If you tap the Learn More option on the above screen, the following screen appears which details all the changes, improvements and bug fixes included in the iOS update.

 As iOS updates are fairly infrequent, the changes listed tend to be quite substantial.
 I always read this information, so there are no surprises once the update is completed.

-When you tap the Download and Install option, a check is performed for any further updates issues by Apple for your device.
+When you tap the Download and Install option, a check is performed for any further updates issued by Apple for your device.

 This ensures you receive the latest update available, and avoid having to follow the process twice if you checked for updates previously and decided not to go ahead at the time.

 When the latest iOS version is confirmed, the standard Apple Terms and Conditions page appears.
 Tap Agree in the top right-hand corner to proceed.